 - Keep all electronic devices like cellphones and tablets off or turned down.
 Electrical devices ARE, however, allowed to be used to recite offerings.

 - Offerings will be mainly given in silence as a group, but if you have something you wish to say, sing, or recite, let the Chief Liturgist know ahead of time so they can make time for your offering

-- Do not take offerings off of the altar that are not yours
+- Please do not take offerings off of the altar that are not yours.

 What to Bring?

 Bring a Dish for the Potluck!
 The food for a community feast was the primary offering